eisenzopf/qsip_specification/qsip_v1.0.md

 ### 7.4.
 Simulcast and Scalable Video Coding (SVC)

-To support varying network conditions and receiver capabilities in group calls, QSIP implementations SHOULD support simulcast (sending multiple resolutions/bitrates of the same video source) and/or SVC (a single video stream with multiple scalable layers).
+To support varying network conditions and receiver capabilities in group calls, QSRP implementations SHOULD support simulcast (sending multiple resolutions/bitrates of the same video source) and/or SVC (a single video stream with multiple scalable layers).

 The capabilities field in REGISTER and codec descriptions in INVITE/ACCEPT MAY indicate support for simulcast or SVC.